NicholasHoff/hackathon_website/README.md

 - Some GPUs to train our models.
 This could be either cloud credits or physical machines.

 The legal home for the hackathon is [New Approach Technologies GmbH](newapproachtechnologies.com), an ML freelancing firm run by Nicholas Hoff.

+## Contact
+If you are interested in sponsoring the hackathon or joining as a participant, please write to `nhoff@NewApproachTechnolgoies.com`.